 Policymakers will need to actively manage the Just Transition.
-The decline in the O&G sector and the corresponding growth in the low carbon sectors could follow several trajectories.
+The decline in the O&G sector and the corresponding growth in the low carbon sectors could follow several trajectories

-The Climate Change Committee recently reviewed Scotland's progress against its climate change targets and recommended SG develops an urgent plan for how it will meet its 2030 targets.
-For the transition to occur and for Scotland to meet its targets, Scotland needs to build on its strengths - not just utilising its natural resources such as wind energy, but transitioning its world class O&G supply chain, and leveraging its colleges, universities and capability for innovation.
+The Climate Change Committee recently reviewed Scotland's progress against its climate change Decline in O&G jobs and growth in low carbon jobs using ESC targets and recommended SG develops an urgent plan for how it will meet its 2030 targets.
+For the transition to occur and for Scotland to meet its targets.
+Scotland needs to build on its strengths - not just utilising its natural resources such as wind energy, but transitioning its world class O&G supply chain, and leveraging its colleges, universities and capability for innovation.
 However, the energy transition presents Scotland with a series of challenges: